PNPanda-Network/GuardingPaw-Docs/docs/sites/transcript.md

 When a support ticket is closed, Guarding Paw automatically generates a comprehensive transcript of the entire conversation.
 This feature ensures that important information is preserved and accessible for future reference.

+## Commands

+This feature operates automatically upon ticket closure.
+No Discord commands are available for manual transcript generation.

 ## What is a Transcript?

 A transcript is a complete record of all messages, interactions, and events that occurred within a support ticket.
 It includes: